 Regarding rainfall statistics, Haida Gwaii experiences significant precipitation throughout the year.
 The islands are known for their lush rainforests and abundant wildlife, which thrive due to the ample rainfall they receive.

-According to historical data, Haida Gwaii receives an average annual rainfall of approximately 2,500 millimetres (98 inches).
+According to historical data, Haida Gwaii receives an average annual rainfall of approximately 2,500 millimeters (98 inches).
 This high level of precipitation can be attributed to several factors, including its coastal location and proximity to Pacific weather systems.
-The region’s geography and topography also play a role in creating a favourable environment for increased rainfall.
+The region’s geography and topography also play a role in creating a favorable environment for increased rainfall.

 The consistent rainfall on Haida Gwaii contributes to the growth of diverse plant species and supports a thriving ecosystem.
 It also provides essential water resources for local communities and sustains the island’s vibrant natural landscapes.